Waves, Crystals and Chaos

 F#51 The time for the universe to become chaotic |

 The proportion of results that end in chaos changes with the size of the universe.
 This is related to the size of islands of chaos which expand rather than contract.
-The initial downward section in F#51 (a) is caused by small universe crystallization shown in the end rate analysis of F#51 (b) using the FindEnd10-30Chaos Data Set .
+The initial downward section in F#51 (c) is caused by small universe crystallization shown in the Fate Analysis of F#51 (d) using the FindEnd10-30Chaos Data Set .

 ![]() (a) Generation 64 |